richandersonio/ecs-fargate-go-example-webserver/README.md

 # Welcome

-This is for my personal use, but might be useful if you want to also automate ECS fargate to create a cluster and run a container with public access + remove both.
+Scripts to automate ECS fargate to create a cluster/service/task and run a publicly expsoed web server in a container.

-Launches the richanderson.io website using AWS ECS Fargate.

 Create a new cluster and start the site in a container: